-- the information in the report of the Board of Directors is consistent with the information in the financial statements - the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.
+- the information in the report of the Board of Directors is consistent with the information in the financial statements - the report of the Board of Directors has been prepared in compliance with the applicable provisions.

-If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement on the report of Board of Directors, we are required to report that fact.
 We have nothing to report in this regard.

-Helsinki 8 February 2024
+Helsinki 5 February 2025